notadeejay/rbc-training/data/Week 3 Day 2/05__CSS Animations__Reading.md

   }
 ```

-##### fill-mode
+#### fill-mode

 Controls how the element will look once the transition has completed.
-If we set it to forwards, when the animation ends, the styles in the `to` block of the keyframe will still be applied.
+If we set it to `forwards`, when the animation ends, the styles in the `to` block of the keyframe will still be applied.

 ```css
   .example {